gllrmzndm/astro_t/src/pages/posts/post-1.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro
-pageTitle: "This one doesnt work"
+title: "This is the title in the formatter"
 pubDate: 2022-08-08
 description: "FUCKING Description --->>>>>>> This is the first post of my new Astro blog."
 author: "Astro Learner"